Galois groups of large fields with simple theory (with an appendix by Philip Dittmann): Introduction

 \begin{theorem} If $K$ is large and simple then $K$ is bounded. \end{theorem}

 The assumption that $K$ is simple can be replaced by the more general assumption that the field $K$ is definable in some model $M$ of a simple theory.
 If we also require $M$ to be highly saturated we can take $K$ to be type-definable (over a small set of parameters) in $M$.
 The latter will follow from our proofs and references and we will not talk about it again.
-Theorem~\ref{thm:bounded} generalizes the theorem of Chatzidakas that a simple $\mathrm{PAC}$ field is bounded, this is proven via quite different methods in \cite{Chatzidakis}.
+Theorem~\ref{thm:bounded} generalizes the theorem of Chatzidakis that a simple $\mathrm{PAC}$ field is bounded, which is proven via quite different methods in \cite{Chatzidakis}.
 Poizat ~\cite{Poizat-generic} proved that an infinite stable bounded field is separably closed.
-Combining Poizat's result with Theorem \ref{thm:bounded} we obtain the above mentioned result of ~\cite{JTWY} that large stable fields are separably closed.
+Combining Poizat's result with Theorem \ref{thm:bounded} we get the above mentioned result of ~\cite{JTWY} that large stable fields are separably closed.

 \veno Theorem~\ref{thm:bounded} is reasonably sharp.
 The restriction to separable extensions is necessary.
 If $K$ is separably closed of infinite imperfection degree and $\Chara(K) = p > 0$ then $K$ is large, stable, and has infinitely many extensions of degree $p$.
 There is an emerging body of work on a generalization of simplicity known as $\mathrm{NSOP_1}$.
+All known $\nsopone$ fields are $\pac$.
 Theorem~\ref{thm:bounded} fails over $\mathrm{NSOP_1}$ fields as there are unbounded $\mathrm{PAC}$ $\mathrm{NSOP_1}$ fields (equivalently: there are $\mathrm{PAC}$ fields that are $\mathrm{NSOP}_1$ but not simple).
 For example if $K$ is characteristic zero, $\mathrm{PAC}$, and the absolute Galois group of $K$ is a free profinite group on $\aleph_0$ generators then $K$ is unbounded and $\mathrm{NSOP}_1$~\cite[Corollary 6.2]{cr-tree}.
-We do not know if our other results on large simple fields hold for large $\mathrm{NSOP}_1$ fields, see Question~\ref{ques:nsop1}.

 \veno A profinite group $G$ is \textbf{projective} if any continuous surjective homomorphism $H \to G$, $H$ profinite, has a section.
 Ax showed that the absolute Galois group of a perfect $\mathrm{PAC}$ field is projective~\cite{ax-finite}, Jarden proved this for non-perfect $\pac$ fields~\cite[Lemma 2.1]{jarden-projective}.